Retropikzel/foreign-c/README.md

 - Same interface on all implementations
   - Some things that are procedures on one implementation are macros on other, but they must behave the same
+- Stability and being boring after 1.0.0 is reached

 ## Non goals